Surf contests with live heat scoring

 The 1960s witnessed the explosive growth of surf culture and competitive events.
 The first official World Surfing Championships occurred in 1964 at Manly Beach, Australia, establishing international standards for surf competition formats.
 This era saw the development of fundamental judging criteria still used today: wave selection, positioning, degree of difficulty, and style.

-The founding of the International Professional Surfers (IPS) in 1976 revolutionized competitive surfing by creating the first world tour circuit.
+The founding of the International Professional Surfers (IPS) in 1976 changed competitive surfing by creating the first world tour circuit.
 Pioneers like Shaun Tomson, Mark Richards, and Tom Curren elevated surfing from a recreational activity to a legitimate professional sport.
-The Association of Surfing Professionals (ASP) took over in 1983, establishing a comprehensive world ranking system and standardized judging protocols.
+The Association of Surfing Professionals (ASP) took over in 1983, establishing a full world ranking system and standardized judging protocols.

 This period introduced sophisticated scoring systems, with judges evaluating rides on a 0-10 scale based on specific performance criteria.
 The development of priority rules, interference penalties, and heat strategy added tactical depth to competitions.
 Professional surfing events grew from small beach gatherings to internationally broadcast spectacles with substantial prize money.